Positive Behaviour Support and Restrictive Practices Audit - Supported Living

 • Q21 | Unanswered

-Is there clear leadership accountability for reviewing and reducing restrictions across the service?
+Is there clear leadership accountability for monitoring, reviewing and reducing restrictive practices across the service?

 Supporting Notes